php-nuke/php-nuke/README.md

 - 😄 Pronouns: Dude
 - ⚡ Fun fact: I Live in Bogotá, Columbia and my english is not very good!

-I'm a recent an inductee of the CodersExchange HAll OF Fame (2023)
+I'm a recent inductee of the CodersExchange HAll OF Fame (2023)